 Chipotle, Local or Not?

-A perfect example of the reality using only locally sourced ingredients in a restaurant is Chipotle.
-Chipotle was the first and only ‘fast’ restaurant chain to express an committment to using only locally sourced ingredients.
+A perfect example of the reality of using only locally sourced ingredients in a restaurant is Chipotle.
+Chipotle was the first and only ‘fast’ restaurant chain to express a commitment to using only locally sourced ingredients.
 A lot is made of the fact that their ingredients come from not more than 350 miles away.
 So, those burritos are made from fresh cooked local beef or pork, right?
 According to the restaurant, yes.
 Fresh cooking of local ingredients is what you’ll get.
 But, in reality, much of the cooking of Chipotle’s ‘local’ ingredients is done in two large processing plants in Chicago, OSI and Miniat Holdings.
 OSI also supplies McDonald’s with burgers, nuggets, and other things.
 Yes, most of the Chipotle ingredients probably did come from a local farm, but then many of those ingredients travel to Chicago to get processed, and then make their way back to the local store.
 The chain states this is for quality control and consistency.
 In reality, this extra transport and extra processing steps may be a recipe for quality problems, if not worse.
 Clearly, locally sourced does not always mean locally cooked.

 Please note, the Farmer’s Market image provided by AshokaJegroo via wikimedia.